nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### In-depth example of Command Workflow, using the Person Note Command.

-Notor allows you to add note to a itself, a person or group in a list.
+Notor allows you to add note to itself, a person or group.

 The following sequence diagram shows the detail when `PersonNoteCommand` is executed to add note for a person.

 ![PersonNoteSequenceDiagram](images/PersonNoteSequenceDiagram.png)

+* `PersonNoteCommand` has `Mentor` which is the actor involved in the sequence diagram.
+* `Mentor` can save and quit note on the `PersonNoteWindow` object via shortcut keys mentioned in User Guide or Gui buttons in `PersonNoteWindow`.
+* By saving, `PersonNoteWindow` call `executesaveNote()` in `Logic Manager` which will result in updating of `Model`.
+* By quiting, the instance of `PersonNoteWindow` is destroyed.

 ### UI Changes